-- The event period itself can last for a maximum of 168 hours.
-This is the time during which licensable activities may take place, but they do not have to take place during the whole of that 168 hours, and some activities may take place at different times to others. - No more than 499 people, including staff and performers may attend the event at any one time.
-If there are 500 people or more, it will be necessary for a Premises Licence to be obtained, even if it is for a one off event.
+The event period itself can last for a maximum of 168 hours.
+This is the time during which licensable activities may take place, but they do not have to take place during the whole of that 168 hours, and some activities may take place at different times to others.

-- The same premises cannot be covered by a Temporary Event Notice on more than 15 occasions in a calendar year.
-Two different rooms in the same building could be used as two separate premises - allowing 30 Temporary Events Notices. - For the years 2022 and 2023 only, and to help businesses and individuals during the pandemic, the maximum number of events is 20 (not 15) and the maximum number of days is 26 (not 21) - There must be at least 24 hours between each notice at any one premises where the notices are issued by the same person or by persons "associated" with each other. - Although each Temporary Event Notice can last for a period of 168 hours, within a calendar year, no more than 21 days can be covered for the premises in question.
-This means that you cannot have 15 periods of 4 days for example, but you could have one Temporary Event Notice covering 5 days, one covering 6 days and 10 covering one day.
-(But see note on 2022/2023 above). - If an event starts on one day and finishes the next morning this is two days out of the limit of 21 per calendar year. - An individual must apply for a Temporary Event Notice. - If an individual holds a personal licence he can apply for up to 50 standard Temporary Event Notices of which 10 can be late Temporary Event Notices per calendar year, assuming that he uses different premises from time to time. - If he does not hold a personal licence he is limited to 5 standard Temporary Event Notices of which 2 can be late Temporary Event Notices per calendar year.
+- No more than 499 people, including staff and performers may attend the event at any one time.
+If there are 500 people or more, it will be necessary for a Premises Licence to be obtained, even if it is for a one off event. - The same premises cannot be covered by a Temporary Event Notice on more than 15 occasions in a calendar year.
+Two different rooms in the same building could be used as two separate premises - allowing 30 Temporary Events Notices. - There must be at least 24 hours between each notice at any one premises where the notices are issued by the same person or by persons "associated" with each other. - Although each Temporary Event Notice can last for a period of 168 hours, within a calendar year, no more than 21 days can be covered for the premises in question.
+This means that you cannot have 15 periods of 4 days for example, but you could have one Temporary Event Notice covering 5 days, one covering 6 days and 10 covering one day. - If an event starts on one day and finishes the next morning this is two days out of the limit of 21 per calendar year. - An individual must apply for a Temporary Event Notice. - If an individual holds a personal licence he can apply for up to 50 standard Temporary Event Notices of which 10 can be late Temporary Event Notices per calendar year, assuming that he uses different premises from time to time. - If he does not hold a personal licence he is limited to 5 standard Temporary Event Notices of which 2 can be late Temporary Event Notices per calendar year.